 While your ‘Website’ link should point to a Local Page experience with in-depth information about the location, this new feature is clearly transactional.
 ‘Place an Order’ must point to a page where the customer can actually shop and place an order.
-For retailers with multiple locations, this means the link must point to a dedicated landing page with the closest store pre-selected for ordering.
+For retailers with multiple locations, this means the link must point to a dedicated landing page with the closest business location pre-selected for ordering.

-Activating this feature in bulk requires a JSON feed with accurate, up to date and optimized location data.
+Activating this feature in bulk requires a JSON feed with accurate, up-to-date, and optimized location data.
 Reach out to your Account Director or contact us at Rio SEO to get started.